JiyanBhalara/GirlHacks/README.md

 🌟 Project Overview

 SkillIssue is a collaborative project aimed at addressing skill gaps in the workforce through innovative solutions.
+Users can upload their resumes along with job descriptions they want to apply for.
+The application analyzes this data to provide:

+- Skill gap analysis
+- ATS (Applicant Tracking System) score
+- Job recommendations
+- Suggestions on how to improve their resumes

-This web application leverages data from job markets and educational platforms to identify skill shortages and provide recommendations for upskilling or strategic hiring.
-Our goal is to enhance workforce readiness and empower industries with AI-powered insights.
+Our goal is to enhance workforce readiness and empower individuals with AI-powered insights for successful job applications.

 🚀 Features

-- Skill Gap Analysis: Analyze data to identify areas where skill gaps exist in various industries.
+- Skill Gap Analysis: Analyze user resumes against job descriptions to identify areas where skills are lacking.
+- ATS Score: Evaluate resumes for compatibility with Applicant Tracking Systems to increase the chances of passing initial screenings.
-- Recommendations: Provide tailored recommendations for upskilling and hiring strategies.
+- Job Recommendations: Provide tailored job recommendations based on user profiles and skill sets.
+- Improvement Suggestions: Offer actionable advice on how users can enhance their resumes to better align with job requirements.
 - User-Friendly Interface: A modern and intuitive interface built with React and styled using Tailwind CSS.
 - Real-Time Data Integration: Seamlessly integrate with various job market data sources for up-to-date information.
 - Machine Learning Integration: Utilize machine learning algorithms to enhance recommendations and insights.